Skip to main content

 Upon an appeal by the wife, the Superior Court affirmed the trial court's decision.
 This meant that the wife did not get any of the husband’s pension; she only received the survivor annuity.
 Thus the husband received a fair distribution (not a windfall) regarding his pension; he kept the entire payment, simply because his ex-wife insisted on getting the survivor annuity.
 His monthly pension was cut by about $80 monthly to pay the survivor annuity premium.

-Palladino represents a case in which the trial judge did the right thing, that is, valued the survivor annuity at the equitable distribution hearing.
+The judge in the Palladino case did the right thing, that is, valued the survivor annuity at the equitable distribution hearing.
 A 2010 case from Oregon, Forney and Forney, represents the opposite situation, a judge who refused to value the survivor annuity and whose ruling was reversed by the appellate court.
 In this military case, the expert witness valued the Survivor Benefit Plan at $84,855.
 The trial court refused to place a value the asset.

 The Oregon Court of Appeals decided otherwise, stating: